On the complexity of symmetric vs. functional PCSPs: when has one balanced relation BLP+AIP = AIP when A has one balanced relation

-One cannot simply remove the balancedness condition from Theorem~\ref{thm:collapse}, as the following example shows.
+One cannot simply remove the balancedness condition from \Cref{thm:collapse}, as the following example shows.

-\begin{remark} Let $\A$ be a Boolean template with relation $S^\A = \{ (0, 0, 1), (0, 1, 0), (0, 1, 1) \}$.
+\begin{example} Let $\A$ be a Boolean template with relation $S^\A = \{ (0, 0, 1), (0, 1, 0), (0, 1, 1) \}$.
 Note that $S^\A$ is \emph{not} balanced.
-Then $\CSP(\A)$ is solved by $\BLPAIP$, and indeed by $\BLP$, since the symmetric operation $\max(x_1, \ldots, x_n)$ is a polymorphism for any $n$~\cite{BBKO21}, but not by $\AIP$. $\A$ fails to have any alternating polymorphism, even of arity 3, for exactly the same reason as the problem from Remark~\ref{rem:two}.
-(The identities that would result from $R^\A$ in that example now result from the first element in each tuple in $S^\A$, and the identities that would result from $Q^\A$ in that example now result from the last two elements in each tuple in $S^\A$.) \end{remark}
+Then $\CSP(\A)$ is solved by $\BLPAIP$, and indeed by $\BLP$, since the symmetric operation $\max(x_1, \ldots, x_n)$ is a polymorphism for any $n$~\cite{BBKO21}, but not by $\AIP$. $\A$ fails to have any alternating polymorphism, even of arity 3, for exactly the same reason as the problem from \Cref{rem:two}.
+(The identities that would result from $R^\A$ in that example now result from the first component in each tuple in $S^\A$, and the identities that would result from $Q^\A$ in that example now result from the last two components in each tuple in $S^\A$.) \end{example}

 On the other hand, there are templates that are unbalanced for which $\AIP$ and $\BLPAIP$ have equivalent power, as the following example shows.